-A typical Manya meal consists of steamed rice, covered with a spicy sauce of greens, palm oil, and palm soda.
-Meat or fish are added if available.
-Mangoes, bananas, oranges, and papayas add balance to their diet.
+A typical Manya meal consists of rice covered with a spicy sauce of greens or vegetables cooked in palm oil with smoked bush-meat or fish.
+Goats, sheep, chickens and cows are raised in the villages, but these are only eaten on special occasions.
+Mangoes, pineapples, bananas, oranges, and papayas add balance to their diet.

-There are few Christian resources available to the Manya in their own language.
-Only a handful of Manya are literate in their own language.
-Only a handful or Manya Christian believers have been identified, with no indigenous church yet established.
+There are few Christian resources available to the Manya in their own language, although a Bible translation project is underway.
+Audio scripture resources are key, since the language has only recently been reduced to writing.
+Only a handful of Manya Christian believers have been identified, with no indigenous church yet established.
+Christians from other ethnic groups tend to view the Manya with suspicion.
 Fervent prayer is needed to support the missions effort among the Manya.

 * Ask the Lord to send committed missionaries to share the Gospel with the Manya of Liberia.